fvilmos/smart_cam/README.md

 ### Running the application on RPi4 startup

 Extra steps are needed on Rpi4 if we want to run the smart_cam application on boot time.
-The method presented will create a service, which provides easy methos for start / stop / enable the application.
+The method presented will create a service, which provides easy methods for start/stop/enable the application.

 #### Load openvino environment and smart_cam on boot